Bata Shoe Museum Foundation

 - Teacher Development Workshops: teachers from TDSB Model Schools and TCDSB Priority Schools will be invited to take part in specially designed teacher education workshops (elementary and secondary levels).
 Workshops will equip teachers with the skills and resources needed to effectively implement object-based learning and museum literacy strategies into their teaching.
 Participants will receive a certificate of completion to add to their teaching portfolios.

 Demand for Step Ahead grows every year.
 Only a small percentage of the TDSB’s Model Schools or TCDSB’s Priority Schools have access to this program due to funding limitations, and dozens of teachers who want to bring their students are turned away annually.
 Your donation towards the Bata Shoe Museum’s Step Ahead fund will help grow and sustain the program, and support the following program goals:

 Participant Funding: reach program capacity annually ($19.40 per student, with a program goal of 1,750 students);

 2) Mid-term Goal

 Online Engagement Tools: A greater online presence promoting interaction will enhance the experience of current participants, assist educators using innovative technological strategies, extend reach to larger online audiences, celebrate the success of the program, enhance community involvement, and encourage new forms of donor support.
-This will be achieved through the development and implementation of three online components to be integrated into the BSM website:
+This will be achieved through the continued development and implementation of two online components to be integrated into the BSM website:

 - A web page dedicated to promoting awareness of Step Ahead, showcasing the success of the program to the community and potential donors.

-- An online lesson plan gallery allowing teachers to contribute to and share lesson plans, teacher resources and examples of student work.
+- An online lesson plan gallery allowing teachers to contribute to and share lesson plans, teacher resources, and examples of student work.